 Blue

 Some shades of blue can cause apathy, alienation, and depression.
 Dark blue has an even more negative connotation.
-In our subconscious, it is associated with the restless sea waves that can cause danger and threat to life.
+In our subconscious, it is associated with the restless sea waves that can cause danger and a threat to life.
 Also, there are many tales of so-called “blue demons”, insidious creatures from the other world, that bring suffering and bad luck in folklore.

 Wrapping up